-Read this update if you are a firm subject to MiFID II transaction reporting obligations.
-This update will also be of interest to your clients who are legal entities or structures, including a company, charity or trust, and eligible for an LEI.
+Read this page if you are a firm subject to MiFID II transaction reporting obligations.
+This page will also be of interest to your clients who are legal entities or structures, including a company, charity or trust, and eligible for an LEI.

 Who MiFID II transaction reporting obligations apply to

-The FCA communicated in CP15/43 its expectation that MiFID investment firms (excluding collective portfolio management investment firms but including authorised credit institutions), operators of trading venues and UK branches of third country investment firms must comply with transaction reporting obligations.
+We communicated in CP15/43 our expectation that MiFID investment firms (excluding collective portfolio management investment firms but including authorised credit institutions), operators of trading venues and UK branches of third country investment firms must comply with transaction reporting obligations.

 How MiFID II impacts LEIs